-If you would like to purchase a Luminox watch from a store, you can easily locate branches of authorized dealers and retailers using the brand’s store locator on its website.
+If you would like to purchase a Luminox watch from a store, you can quickly locate branches of authorized dealers and retailers using the brand’s store locator on its website.
 The addresses are provided and are even linked on Google Maps.

 All Luminox watches have a two-year warranty from the date of purchase.
-The company’s policy states that they will cover “any malfunction in materials and workmanship during the warranty period of your watch,” which will be repaired for free, if you present the warranty certificate.
+The company’s policy states that they will cover “any malfunction in materials and workmanship during the warranty period of your watch,” which will be repaired for free if you present the warranty certificate.

 Luminox adds: “Any damage resulting from inappropriate use is excluded from the warranty, as is the battery, crystal, and wear to the case and strap or bracelet.”